 Friday, September 27 - Saturday, September 28, 1968: 'An Autumn Celebration', Depot House, 416 South Ashley Street, Ann Arbor, Washtenaw County, Michigan

-The band was billed as 'The Prime Movers Blues Band' on the gig poster designed by Michael Erlewine (see below).
+The band was billed as 'The Prime Movers Blues Band' on the gig poster designed by Michael Erlewine.
 One show a day, from 8:00pm to 2:00am.

 Tuesday, October 8, 1968: Michigan League Ballroom, University of Michigan campus, 911 North University Avenue, Ann Arbor, Washtenaw County, Michigan

-The show, which started at 7:30pm, was promoted by Delta Phi Epsilon Sorority presents.
+The show, which started at 7:30pm, was promoted by Delta Phi Epsilon Sorority house.

 Friday, October 25, 1968: 'Annual University of Michigan Homecoming Parade', flatbed truck, Ann Arbor, Washtenaw County, Michigan

-Part of The Prime Movers Blues Band's performance was filmed by their fans from the roof of Circle Books, a complete occult bookstore located at 215 South State Street, and opened that same year by Michael and Dan Erlewine's brother Stephen Thomas (Michael also helped to design and build it physically and he ended up calculating most of the astrology charts for customers that shopped there).
+The band played on flatbed truck during the “Annual University of Michigan Homecoming Parade.”
+The Prime Movers performance was even filmed by their fans from the roof of Circle Books, a complete occult bookstore located at 215 South State Street, and opened that same year by Michael and Dan Erlewine's younger brother Steve.
+“I helped to design and build it physically,” recalls Michael, “and I also ended up calculating most of the astrology charts for customers that shopped there.”

 November 1968 (?)